amschloss/data-cleaning-project/codebook.md

 ### Variable selection

 The problem specification requested that only estimates of mean or standard deviation be included in the tidied set.
-This condition means that the set of signal variables shrinks from 561 to 66.
+This condition means that we are looking at the first two sets of variables specified above, `mean()` and `std()`; the set of signal variables therefore shrinks from 561 to 66.

 ## Code Book